alphagov/government-service-design-manual/service-manual/design-and-content/designing-transactions.md

 ### 1. Be honest about the proposition

-The deeper in to a transaction someone goes, the more they are invested in it and the greater their annoyance if they have to abandon their efforts because of some unforseen issue.
+The further in to a transaction someone gets, the more time they have invested in it and the greater their annoyance if they have to abandon it for some reason.

 Be honest about what you're offering users, and what you're not offering them.
 In particular, people need to know up front about the following: